sourcemeta/learnjsonschema.com/content/2020-12/core/ref.markdown

 {{</learning-more>}}

-To debug references and how JSON Schema is interpreting your specific relative URIs, try the [`jsonschema inspect`](https://github.com/sourcemeta/jsonschema/blob/main/docs/inspect.markdown) command.
+To debug references and how JSON Schema is interpreting your relative URIs, try the [`jsonschema inspect`](https://github.com/sourcemeta/jsonschema/blob/main/docs/inspect.markdown) command.
 This command prints detailed information about each schema reference and of each location of the schema.
 For example: